academic-initiative/documentation/academic-initiative/how-to/How-to-download-IBM-SPSS-Modeler-Premium/readme.md

 # How to download SPSS Modeler Premium

-**Objective:** The purpose of this guide is to walk you through the steps required to login to the IBM Academic Initiative and download the SPSS Modeler Premium.
+**Objective:** The purpose of this guide is to walk you through the steps required to login to the IBM SkillsBuild Software Downloads and download the SPSS Modeler Premium.

 **Estimated time:** 5-10 minutes

-## Step 1: Open the [IBM Academic Initiative](https://ibm.com/academic) website in a web browser.
+## Step 1: Open the [IBM SkillsBuild Software Downloads](https://ibm.com/academic) website in a web browser.
 <br />

 ![Step 1](images/step1.png)